 What is the cost of the counselling sessions?

-Do you offer a free initial counselling session?
+Do you offer a free initial consultation session?

-Do you work one-to-one, with couples or take groups?
+Do you work one-to-one, couples or take groups?

 What happens if I miss a session?